The State Board of Education has the authority to adopt academic standards for each subject area in grades K-12.

 Science Standards Coding

-The structure of the k-8 science standards includes grade level/course, conceptual strand, and content standard.
+The structure of the k-8 science standards includes grade level/course, disciplinary core idea, and standard number.

 Example coding for grades K-8 standards:

-0207 is the grade and year the standard was implemented.
+5 is the grade where the standard is taught.

 Example coding for 9-12 standards: